knickers/audacity/README.md

 If you're using pulseaudio for sound, you need to also configure ALSA to work properly.

-Dynamically enable/disable pulseaudio:
+Dynamically enable/disable pulseaudio
 - https://wiki.debian.org/PulseAudio/#Dynamically_enable.2Fdisable

-Change the default sound device:
+Change the default sound device
 - http://superuser.com/a/630356

 Here is the run command